-Andrew Richard O. Addo
+Dr. Andrew Richard O. Addo

-Addo is a jeweller by training and profession who holds a PhD in African Art and Culture, Master’s degree in Fine Art (Jewellery and Metalsmithing) and Bachelor of Arts (Hons) majoring in Metal Products Design from the Kwame Nkrumah University of Science and Technology (KNUST) in Ghana.
-His area of specialization is in jewellery.
+Dr. Addo is a jeweller by training and profession who holds a PhD in African Art and Culture, Master’s degree in Fine Art (Jewellery and Metalsmithing) and Bachelor of Arts (Hons) majoring in Metal Products Design from the Kwame Nkrumah University of Science and Technology (KNUST) in Ghana.
+His area of specialisation is in jewellery.

-Addo was born in Accra in the Greater Accra Region of Ghana but hails from Abiriw in the Eastern Region of Ghana.
+Dr. Addo was born in Accra in the Greater Accra Region of Ghana but hails from Abiriw in the Eastern Region of Ghana.
 The dawn of Addo’s education was at Ann’s Preparatory School then to Parents Experimental Preparatory school (PEPS) where he had his basic school education.
 He then proceeded to Adonten Secondary school for his O’Level Certificate from 1982 to 1987.
-Addo further joined Okuapemman Secondary school where he took his GCE Advanced Level with the 1990 graduating class.
-Addo was taken on as National Service Personnel by the Ghana Education Service at the teacher’s resource centre to prepare teaching Aids at the District office at Kimbu, Accra, in 1990.
-Addo gained admission to the Kwame Nkrumah University of Science and Technology, Kumasi in 1991 to peruse a Bachelor of Art programme at the College of Art and completed this programme successfully with a Second Class (Upper Division) Honours Degree in 1996.
+Dr. Addo further joined Okuapemman Secondary school where he took his GCE Advanced Level with the 1990 graduating class.
+He was taken on as National Service Personnel by the Ghana Education Service at the teacher’s resource centre to prepare teaching aids at the District office at Kimbu, Accra, in 1990.
+Dr. Addo gained admission to the Kwame Nkrumah University of Science and Technology, Kumasi in 1991 to pursue a Bachelor of Art programme at the College of Art and completed this programme successfully with a Second Class (Upper Division) Honours Degree in 1996.

-Addo obtained His PhD in African Art and Culture in 2021.
+Dr. Addo obtained His PhD in African Art and Culture in 2021.

-Addo has been on the international Moderation team for WAEC in addition to being an Examiner since 2018.
+He has been on the international Moderation team for WAEC in addition to being an Examiner since 2018.

-- The use of Non-metallic materials for jewellery
+- The use of non-metallic materials for jewellery

-- The transformation of Household metal scrap into functional artefacts
+- The transformation of household metal scrap into functional artefacts

 - The historical and cultural relevance of Akwamumanhene’s royal regalia

-- A.g HOD, Jewellery Design Department – (2017-2019)
+- Actg.
+HOD, Jewellery Design Technology Department – (2017-2019)

-- A.g HOD, Jewellery Design Department – (2020 to date)
+- Actg.
+HOD, Jewellery Design Technology Department – (2020 to date)

-- Chairman, Central Admissions Committee – (2019 to date)
+- Chairman, Central Admissions Committee – (2019 to 2021)

-- Member of Governing Council of AUCDT (2021)
+- Member of Governing Council of AUCDT (2021 to date)